A Tale of Magic...: Publication

 The book was first published on October 1, 2019, by Little, Brown and Company.
-On October 20, 2019, the book debuted at number 1 on the Children's Middle Grade Hardcover The New York Times Best Seller list, staying atop the list for four consecutive weeks before dropping to number 3 on its fifth week.
+On October 20, the book debuted at number 1 on the Children's Middle Grade Hardcover The New York Times Best Seller list, staying atop the list for four consecutive weeks before dropping to number 3 on its fifth week.
 On its sixth week, the book rose to number 2 before dropping to number 6.
 On its 14th week, it rose to number 1 again.
 After its 17th week, the book dropped off the list.

 Promotion

 In March 2019, the cover of the book was revealed by Entertainment Weekly.
-Colfer did a "traditional" tour to promote the book from October 1, 2019, to October 8, 2019, doing book signings.
+Colfer did a "traditional" tour to promote the book from October 1 to October 8 of the same year, doing book signings.
 He visited book stores in New York City; Northvale, New Jersey; Naperville, Illinois; Sykesville, Maryland; Decatur, Georgia; Frisco, Texas; Tempe, Arizona; and Los Angeles.

 Reception

 Publishers Weekly noted its "focus on chosen family, accepting one's true self, and changing public perception through normalization" as well as Colfer's metaphors for marginalized experience, praising the characters and storyline.
 Mary Eisenhart of Common Sense Media gave the book four out of five stars for the characters' complexity, relatability and dealing with tragedies while facing dangers to attempt to make the world a more secure place for people who also have magic, and pep talks from Brystal.
 She complimented the themes of the book, though she stated violence was "pretty much everywhere".
 The book also received a Parents' Choice Gold Award in 2020.